remotelock/slate/source/includes/_getting-started.md

 }
 ```

-> Now, whenever that event happens on that lock, a `POST` request will be sent to the configured URL with a body similar to the one below:
+Now, whenever that event happens on that lock, a `POST` request will be sent to the configured URL with a body similar to the one below:

+<div class="center-column"></div>

 ```json
 {